• Facebook

 3. Cook on high pressure for 5 minutes.

-4. Quick release the pressure when the cooking time is done.
-I like to drape a dish towel halfway over the steam release valve before releasing the pressure, to prevent liquid from splattering out.
+4. Let the pressure release naturally for 5 minutes.
+Then, turn the valve to release the remaining pressure.
+Although it's not "officially" recommended, I like to drape a dish towel halfway over the steam release valve before releasing the pressure, to prevent liquid from splattering out.

 5. Take out the chicken breasts with tongs and set them on a cutting board.

 6. Let the chicken rest for 10 minutes.
 After ten minutes, chop or shred the meat.
-Add salt to taste.
+Generously season the chicken with salt.

 Notes